27 Best Personal Development & Self Improvement Books [2023 Update]

 Through these accounts, Holiday shows that embracing the principles of stoicism opens up our lives to more opportunities for success than good fortune, talent, and intelligence.

-24. Essentialism: The Disciplined Pursuit of Less by Greg McKeown
+24. Essentialism by Greg McKeown

 Check Price on Amazon | Listen on Audible